So what can you do in a case like that?

 With most of the campaigns or organizations listed below, you can either donate money or volunteer your time, and it doesn’t have to be a lot of either.
 As I’ve written before, it’s like voting: not so much about what any one vote can do as what can happen if enough of us do it.

 Here are my recommended campaigns and organizations.
 (Please add your own suggestions to the comments.)

 The Center for Voter Information and the Voter Participation Center are my top two recommendations as the best ways to affect the 2020 elections, even before supporting any given Presidential or Senatorial campaign.
 Their websites are pretty bare bones and low key, but they were ranked #1 and #2 by a Stanford based group that took a data-driven approach to determining the most effective place to steer political donations for 2020, and if you think about what the VPC and CVI actually do, their rankings begin to make sense.

-Basically, the VPC and CVI register voters and then shepherd them through the process of voting by mail, entirely by mail.
-This makes them especially important in this pandemic year, when registration drives in public places and door-to-door canvassing to get out the vote will probably be impossible, and many voters will be reluctant to go in person to a polling place.
-(But note that that Stanford group rated them #1 and #2 even before the pandemic.)
+Basically, the VPC and CVI register voters and then shepherd them through the process of voting by mail, entirely by mail, and they’re apparently so good at this that the Stanford group rated them the #1 and #2 political groups even in the normal year of 2019.
+In this year of pandemic, when registration drives in public places and door-to-door canvassing to get out the vote will probably be impossible, and many voters will be reluctant to go in person to a polling place, the gap in effectiveness between the VPC/CVI and other political action groups can only have grown.

 The VPC is a non-partisan non-profit, which means your contributions will be tax deductible.
 It also means that they are not allowed to distinguish between the parties in their registration and GOTV efforts, but since they target only the three most underrepresented voter demographics (people of color, unmarried women, and the young) their overwhelming effect is to help Democratic candidates and causes, since those groups tend to vote overwhelmingly Democratic.